aitva/dotfiles/docs/terminal-themes.md

 ## Installing new themes

 Install [Gosh](https://github.com/Mayccoll/Gogh/) from Mayccoll and pick a theme.
-The one I enjoy the most to work with VIM and Termux are : dark-pastel and elemental.
+The ones I enjoy the most to work with VIM and Termux are : dark-pastel and elemental.

 ## Removing themes